mnaegeler/vue-testing-handbook/src/README.md

 Welcome to the Vue.js testing handbook!

 This is a collection of short, focused examples on how to test Vue components.
 It uses `vue-test-utils`, the official library for testing Vue components, and Jest, a modern testing framework.
-It covers the `vue-test-utils` API, as well as best practises for testing components.
+It covers the `vue-test-utils` API, as well as best practices for testing components.

 Each section is independent from the others.
 It starts off covering the two ways to render a component in a test, `mount` and `shallowMount`, and illustrates the difference.
 We then move forward into setting up an environment with `vue-cli` and writing a simple test.